VeVarunSharma/VeVarunSharma.github.io/README.md

 ### What have my past managers done that I like

 - _Defend the interests of the team._
--_ Congratulate successes and efforts,_ and provide honest feedback to help team-mates improve.
+- _Congratulate successes and efforts,_ and provide honest feedback to help team-mates improve.
 - Take the time to share useful tips and provide **coaching** when appropriate.
 - _Not be afraid to roll up their sleeves_ and help out when times are tough.